ApiLogicServer/Docs/docs/DevOps-Containers-Run.md

-[Containers](../DevOps-Containers){:target="_blank" rel="noopener"} are a best practice for deployment, *and* offer several advantables for development.
+[Containers](../DevOps-Containers){:target="_blank" rel="noopener"} are a best practice for deployment, *and* offer several advantages for development.
 This outlines a typical scenario for running and testing API Logic Server projects prior to deployment.

 ![Container Overview](images/docker/container-dev-deploy.png)